 The best apertivo we had was in Florence, more about that in the next post.
 I got quite into Aperol Spritz during this trip.
 We ate on the terrace of La Locanda di Pietracupa in a quaint Tuscany village which I highly recommend.
 Full details in the dining section below.

 DAY 2 Tuscany Wineries- Chianti Winery Tour & Tastings, Monteriggioni & San Gimignano

 If you’re looking for 5 perfect days in Tuscany, you have to include some wine tasting.
-No best of Tuscany travel guide would be complete without a list of the best Tuscany wineries to visit.
+No best of Tuscany travel guide or luxury Tuscany itinerary would be complete without a list of the best Tuscany wineries to visit.
 Tuscany is famous for its wines more specifically for its Chianti, Montepulciano, and Brunello Di Montalcino.

 The Tuscany wineries are located in different parts of Tuscany and getting around is slow due to speed limits so we separated them into 2 days.
 Which also helped to prevent drink driving!
 I’m not a big fan of reds but I still love trying everything to get a taste of Tuscany wines and also just exploring these scenic places.
 We didn’t do any Tuscany winery tours (just tastings) as we’ve done so many between Napa, Sonoma, Amador, Oregon, Reims, and Epernay.

 Our day started in Monteriggioni which is a tiny Tuscany village (30 mins S. of hotel) that stands out from a distance with its 14 meter high fortified walls & 14 towers perched on a hill.
 Have a quick wander, grab an iced coffee or gelato (it’s never too early for ice cream) before heading to the first winery.